rsdoiel/antenna/archives/2025/science_and_technology_2025.02.md

 date: 2025-01-14, updated: 2025-01-14, from: The Register (UK I.T.
 News)

-<h4>Ransomware &#39;not off the table,&#39; Arctic Wolf threat hunter tells El Reg</h4> <p>Miscreants running a &#34;mass exploitation campaign&#34; against Fortinet firewalls, which peaked in December, may be using an unpatched zero-day vulnerability to compromise the equipment, according to security researchers who say they&#39;ve observed the intrusions.…</p>
+<h4>Ransomware &#39;not off the table,&#39; Arctic Wolf threat hunter tells El Reg</h4> <p><strong>Updated</strong>  Miscreants running a &#34;mass exploitation campaign&#34; against Fortinet firewalls, which peaked in December, may be using an unpatched zero-day vulnerability to compromise the equipment, according to security researchers who say they&#39;ve observed the intrusions.…</p>

 <br>